Girls Who Code

 *whenever possible and technology permitting

-Both Python Courses and App Building with Thunkable will be held Saturdays 10am-12pm virtually on Zoom.
+Both courses will be held Saturdays 10am-12pm virtually on Zoom.

 What classes do you offer?

 In the Fall session (September - November) we offer Python and App Building with Thunkable, two beginner level courses.
-In the Spring session (February - May) we will be offer a Python class for middle schoolers and a HTML/CSS class for high schoolers!
+In the Spring session (February - May) we will be offer a Python class for middle schoolers and Python for Everyone (Beginner and Advanced tracks) class for high schoolers!

 What are the dates for the upcoming session?